-Indeed, to many map users, a GIS is a digital and/or visual map-based information system.
+Indeed, to many map users, a GIS is a digital and/or visual map based information system.
 Consequently, digital cartography provides the infrastructure for many GIS applications.
-Maps are central to many landand property-based information systems, which are concerned with factual information about locations and places; the basic spatial unit (BSU) in these applications tends to be an appropriately defined link or a land parcel^{9,113-115}.
+Maps are central to many land and property based information systems, which are concerned with factual information about locations and places; the basic spatial unit (BSU) in these applications tends to be an appropriately defined link or a land parcel (DoE, 1987; Dale, 1988; Visvalingam 1988 a & b).
 The set of BSUs on a map may be regarded as forming one spatial coverage.
-The map and associated gazetteer are used to cross-reference and retrieve data for administrative and operational purposes within management information systems116.
-As previously described, some applications do not see visual maps as essential but others, such as the utilities117 and the Land Registry118, regard them as vital to their functions.
+The map and associated gazeteer are used to cross reference and retrieve data for administrative and operational purposes within management information systems (ICL, 1989).
+As previously described, some applications do not see visual maps as essential but others, such as the utilities (Mahoney, 1986) and the Land Registry (Smith, 1988), regard them as vital to their functions.
 The recording and routine selective retrieval and display of data on a single coverage is the least onerous application of digital cartography.
 Even here, proprietary DBMS and CAD software are insufficient although inventory systems are being launched with raster or video-scanned data.
 There is some disagreement (see later) as to whether such inventory and recording systems fall within the remit of GIS.

 Although the utilities and local authorities use common base maps, they tend to operate with different sets of BSUs on separate coverages.
-In the UK, the 1950 Public Utilities Streets Works Act requires that public utilities exchange information concerning their mains and plant records.
-This Act has forced a collaborative approach towards solving the problem of inter-coverage comparisons within computerized systems119.
-The GIS for Northern Ireland was designed to facilitate data sharing42.
-A number of other GIS applications, including forestry, agriculture and conservation, also need to compare data on different map coverages on demand.
-This was traditionally done using a light-table.
-Often the aim is to identify target/critical areas with the required combination of characteristics.
-Within computerized systems, so-called overlay analysis may be undertaken in raster and/or vector formats using ad-hoc or general purpose systems120-122.
+In Britain, the 1950 Public Utilities Streets Works Act requires that public utilities exchange information concerning their mains and plant records.
+This Act has forced a collaborative approach towards solving the problem of intercoverage comparisons within computerised systems (Ives and Lovett, 1986).
+The GIS for Northern Ireland was designed to facilitate data sharing (Brand, 1988).
+A number of other GIS applications, including forestry, agriculture and conservation also need to compare data on different map coverages on This was traditionally done using a light-table.
+Often, the aim is demand. to identify target/critical areas with the required combination of characteristics.
+Within computerised systems, so-called overlay analysis may be undertaken in raster and/or vector formats using ad-hoc or general purpose systems (White, 1978; Walker and Moore, 1988; Sivertun et al, 1988).
 Both approaches pose their own problems but the vector approach is conceptually and computationally more demanding.
 GIS tools include facilities for integration of vector and raster data on different coverages.

-Even when polygons describe geographical phenomena with clearly recognizable boundaries, as in choropleth maps, inherent generalization errors in source documents and inevitable errors introduced during data capture and/or processing produce spurious polygons on overlay.
+Even when polygons describe geographic phenomena with clearly recognisable boundaries, as in choropleth maps, inherent generalisation errors in source documents and inevitable errors introduced during data capture and/or processing produce spurious polygons on overlay.
 The automatic 'cleaning up' of spurious polygons is not a trivial or reliable process.
-When the data are captured from analogue sources compiled and generalized at different scales, existing facilities for scaling and intersecting polygons are inadequate.
-Map compilation requires the matching of generalized and displaced features and adjustment of the geometry prior to compilation.
-Saalfeld123 provided a detailed and informative account of advances in conflation, or automatic map compilation.
+When the data are captured from analog sources compiled and generalised at different scales, existing facilities for scaling and intersecting polygons are inadequate.
+Map compilation requires the matching of generalised and displaced features and adjustment of the geometry prior to compilation.
+Saalfeld (1988) provided a detailed and informative account of advances in conflation, or automatic map compilation.